Jason Cooney – Director

 You can look on AusTender or any of the state government search programs.
 Alternatively, you can ask our team about our tender notifications service.

-A tender consultant like our our firm here at The Tender Team will help you project manage the tender response, write the bid and submit your response.
+A tender consultant like our firm here at The Tender Team will help you project manage the tender response, write the bid and submit your response.

 We work off an hourly rate, but can also provide a fixed fee.
 As a general guide, the average tender costs between $4,000 and $8,000 + GST for us to complete.
 However, some tenders are a lot larger in scope and size and others are much smaller.
-We provide an free quote or fee proposal so feel free to send your docs through and we will provide you with a quote.
+We provide a free quote or fee proposal so feel free to send your docs through and we will provide you with a quote.

 We have written many blogs on what you need to do to win a government tender.
 Some of these are available here.
 As a general guide you should: